-In his address to the candidates at the Newcastle Conference of 1873, that point was well brought out by Rev. Luke H. Wiseman.
+In his address to the candidates at the late Newcastle Conference, that point was well brought out by Rev. Luke H. Wiseman.
 He said: "Look, then, at the trust deeds of the Wesleyan chapels.
-These are all (with rare exceptions) framed on Wesley's 'Deed of Declaration'; an instrument the validity of which, thanks to resolute opposition, has been established by the highest legal authority.
-There you find an elaborate definition of the powers of the Conference; there by a single line Wesley could have prevented the members of that Conference from administering the sacraments.
+These are all (with rare exceptions) framed on Wesley's "Deed of Declaration;" an instrument the validity of which, thanks to resolute opposition, has been established by the highest legal authority.
+There you find an elaborate definition of the powers of the Conference; there by a single line Wesley could have prevented the members of that Conference from administering the Sacraments.
 But that line was left unwritten.
-The omission could not have been accidental; for he was at that time in the midst of controversy on this very subject.
-A single line in that deed has limited our term of residence in a circuit to three years, and you know how rigidly the rule is still maintained.
-A similar restriction with regard to ordination or the administration of the sacraments would in law have been equally binding; but the line was left unwritten.
+The omission could not have been accidental; for he was at that time in the midst of controversy on this very subject. single line in that deed has limited our term of residence in a circuit to three years, and you know how rigidly the rule is still maintained.
+A similar restriction with regard to ordination or the administration of the Sacraments would in law have been equally binding; but the line was left unwritten.
 By the most solemn act of his public life, John Wesley left the preachers and people free to act upon their own judgment with reference to the Church of England.
-The same may be said in regard to the Sermons and Notes on the New Testament, and the collection of Hymns prepared by Mr. Wesley for public worship. clearly-worded sentence in the standard sermons could have deprived us of the right of attaching Wesley's name to this day's ceremonial, but no such sentence can be found.
+The same may be said in regard to the Sermons and Notes on the New Testament, and the collection of Hymns prepared by Mr. Wesley for public worship.
+One clearly-worded sentence in the standard sermons could have deprived us of the right of attaching Wesley's name to this day's ceremonial, but no such sentence can be found.
 It is true that he frequently exhorted both preachers and people not to leave the Church of England, and that in one published sermon (not in the standard series) he employs strong language on this subject.
 But we must remember what he himself called 'The vehement prejudices of his education'-we must remember his protestations that it was 'for peace sake' he gave such counsel.
 And personal preferences, or considerations of expediency a century ago, cannot outweigh the great facts I have mentioned.
 Occasional exclamations attested the strength of his personal feeling on this subject.
-But in no published document of an authoritative character, neither in the Sermons, nor in the Hymns, nor in the Expositions, nor, above all, in the Deed of Declaration, did he insert a word which could restrain the free action of his Societies in regard to the Establish-He saw the inevitable direction of the current, and he religiously abstained from interference.
-If he were now amongst us he would doubtless apply to English Methodism the language which, during his lifetime, he applied to America: 'As our American brethren are now totally disentangled both from the State and from the English hierarchy, we dare not entangle them again, either with the one or the They are now at full liberty simply to follow the other.
-Scriptures and the primitive Church.
+But in no published document of an authoritative character, neither in the Sermons, nor in the Hymns, nor in the Expositions, nor, above all, in the Deed of Declaration, did he insert a word which could restrain the free action of his Societies in regard to the Establishment.
+He saw the inevitable direction of the current, and he religiously abstained from interference. were now amongst us he would doubtless apply to English Methodism the language which, during his lifetime, he applied to American: 'As our American brethren are now totally disentangled both from the State and from the English hierarchy, we dare not entangle them again, either with the one or the other.
+They are now at full liberty simply to follow the Scriptures and the primitive Church.
 And we judge it best that they should stand fast in that liberty wherewith God has so strangely made them free."
-These facts, which cannot be gainsayed, show that Wesley's professions of attachment to "the Church" did not prevent him taking a course which rendered an independent Methodist Church inevitable.